timh1975/SoftwareEngineeringPortfolio/week5.md

 ## Code Documentation with Doxygen

-Doxygen was used to create API document.
+Doxygen was used to create API document.The next step is to add parameters to the documentation.
 Figure (1) list of classes, figure (2) list of  methods, figure (3) methods in database class

 ![](/images/doxygen-class-list.png "")